 And other assorted bits and pieces that I’ve uncovered over the last year or so.
 Enjoy.

-Ideas for Getting More Blog Readers
+Blog Idea #1: Getting More Blog Readers

 - Focus on a reader not a topic.
 Focus your blog on solving specific types of problems for a specific reader.
 Instead of starting a fitness blog, create a blog that advises first-time moms on fitness questions.
 It’s a subtle but important difference.